sleeping126/alex/contents/developer-documents/extend.md

 Extend *ALEX*
 =============
-*ALEX* is designed to be expandable to some extends.
+*ALEX* is designed to be expandable to some extend.

-Add a new Algorithm
+Add a new algorithm
 -------------------
 Create new class in the algorithm package with implements `LearnAlgorithmFactory` and annotate it with `@LearnAlgorithm(name = "...")`.

 Implement the methods.

-Add a new Action
+Add a new action
 ----------------
 Extend `SymbolAction` and implement the method `execute(ConnectorManager connector)`.